University of Reading cookie policy

 Background

-I previously worked for the UN peacekeeping mission in D.R.
+I previously worked for the UN Peacekeeping Mission in D.R.
 Congo (MONUC), the UN Economic and Social Commission for Western Asia in Lebanon, the American Refugee Committee in Guinea, and the Institute of World Affairs in Washington, DC.

 Academic qualifications

-• DPhil, University of Oxford
+• DPhil in International Relations, Nuffield College, University of Oxford

-• MS, Georgetown University
+• MS in Foreign Service, Georgetown University

-• BA, University of California, Berkeley
+• BA in English and French, University of California, Berkeley

 • Fellow, Higher Education Academy (FHEA)